MuhammadAqeel1209/TKINTER-PYTHON-Libarary/README.md

 # TKINTER-PYTHON-Libarary
-All Project and basic things about tkinter Python
+All Project and basic things about tkinter module of  Python